dotWee/MicroPinner/README.md

 # <img src="gp-res/playstore_icon.png" height="50px"/> MicroPinner

 MicroPinner is a lightweight dialog-only application, that turns your statusbar into a pingboard.
 (You can basically create your own notifications)
-You can also customize the notifications title and content, as well as its priority and visibility (Android 5 or greater only).
+You can customize the notifications title and content, as well as its priority and visibility (Works on Android 5+ only).

 [![Build Status](https://travis-ci.org/dotWee/MicroPinner.svg?branch=master)](https://travis-ci.org/dotWee/MicroPinner)
 [![Issues](https://img.shields.io/github/issues/dotWee/MicroPinner.svg)](https://github.com/dotWee/MicroPinner/issues)